sourcegraph/handbook/content/people-ops/benefits-and-perks.md

 ## 🚚 Moving

 Whether you are relocating to join us or just moving places after you have already joined, we give you a yearly $1,000 stipend for hiring professional movers to reduce the stress associated with moving.

+## 🏦 401(k)

+We offer a 401(k) for US-based employees with both traditional (pre-tax) and Roth options to help you save for retirement while saving on taxes.
+The 401k is administered by [Human Interest](https://humaninterest.com/) and has several low-fee Vanguard funds available as investment options.